 - 1. Inspect the cover (1) to ensure that it has not been damaged in transit.
 Position the unit on the bench so the front leveller feet are securely on the work surface and the front cover extends past the work surface edge. - 2.
 Check that the colour LCD functions.
-This requires that the unit be powered ON Note: Check for symptoms of the failure to ensure that no further damage occurs. - 3.
+This requires that the unit be powered ON NOTE: Check for symptoms of the failure to ensure that no further damage occurs. - 3.
 After checking the LCD, turn the unit OFF, unplug the power cord from the unit's line filter (2) and remove the cassette from the unit. - 4.
-Remove the reservoir cap (3) from the top of the unit. - 5.
-Remove seven screws from the cover; first remove two on each side (4) and then three with lockwashers (5) at the rear of the unit, using a #2 Phillips screwdriver.
-The Air Filter (6) must be disconnected from the bracket before the cover can be removed. - 6.
+Remove the reservoir cap (3) from the top of the unit. - Remove seven screws from the cover; first remove two on each side (4) and then three with lockwashers (5) at the rear of the unit, using a #2 Phillips screwdriver.
+Note that the center screw on the rear of the unit also attaches the bracket for the bacteria-retentive air filter (6).
+This filter must be disconnected and the bracket (7) removed before the cover can be removed. - 6.
 Slowly, lift the rear portion of the cover upwards.
 When the cover is clear of the internal components, carefully slide the entire cover forward to clear the front of the armature and of the unsupported controller board (8).
 Slowly pivot the cover the same way a book opens and place it next to the unit.
-The colour LCD should still be accessible and the internal components exposed. - Note: The controller board is unsupported at the front of the unit.
+The colour LCD should still be accessible and the internal components exposed.

+Note: The controller board is unsupported at the front of the unit.
 Be careful.
-The LCD cable and LCD DC power source cable are still attached to the unit. - 7.
-Disconnect the LCD connector (8) from controller board header P3, and the LCD DC power source cable (9) from the DC power source (10) located at the back of the unit. - 8.
+The LCD cable and LCD DC power source cable are still attached to the unit.

+- 7. Disconnect the LCD connector (9) from controller board header P3, and the LCD DC power source cable (10) from from the controller board - 8.
 Replace the reservoir cap onto the top of the reservoir.

-Reinstalling the STATIM 2000 G4 Cover
+Reinstalling the STAT IM 5000 G4 Cover